Holland Center Outdoors

 Ready for your time to shine?
 Registrations for the August showcase open up on July 1st!

-The Alternate Routes is an American rock band from Bridgeport, Connecticut.
+The Alternate Routes is an American rock band from Bridgeport, Connecticut, that has been wowing audiences for over a decade.
 They released four EPs, including their debut This Is When from 2003, as well as The Watershed.
-Besides, The Alternate Routes issued six studio albums, including Good and Reckless and True, and Nothing More, as well as numerous singles.
-Alternate Routes have been wowing audiences for over a decade, and have had songs featured in the Sochi Winter Olympics as well as NCIS.
+The Alternate Routes issued six studio albums, including Good and Reckless and True, and Nothing More, as well as numerous singles.
+Their songs have been featured in the Sochi Winter Olympics as well as NCIS.

-The Brooklyn, NY based brass rock band Huntertones is a high energy, horn-driven sound like no other, melding jazz, funk, rock and soul.
+The Brooklyn-based brass rock band Huntertones is a high energy, horn-driven sound like no other — melding jazz, funk, rock and soul.
+What started as a group of classmates finding a voice has developed into a highly collaborative group of musicians traveling, sharing, and growing together.
 Individually, members of Huntertones have compiled a diverse resume of collaborations with top artists like Jon Batiste, O.A.R., Stevie Wonder, Andy Grammer, Ed Sheeran, Gary Clark Jr. and more.

-Singer Paul Janeway’s fearless showmanship is a calling card for the Alabama blues band St. Paul & The Broken Bones, comprised of some of the best young instrumentalists in the South; they are a must-see event.
+Singer Paul Janeway’s fearless showmanship is a calling card for the Alabama rock and roll soul band St. Paul & The Broken Bones, comprised of some of the best young instrumentalists in the South.
+They are a must-see event.
 The band’s 2018 album, Young Sick Camellia follows up on two highly acclaimed recordings and relentless worldwide touring, opening for The Rolling Stones, and TV appearances including The Late Show with David Letterman, Jimmy Kimmel Live, Conan, The Late Show with Stephen Colbert and more.